Rishitha0851/gitbranch/README.md

-# gitbranch
-Git branching and merge conflict lab
+This project demonstrates Git branching and merge conflict resolution.